ClamBakery/String-Calculator/README.md

 Runs on Python 3.7

-Run test by copy pasting following command: python henry_fang_string_calc.py
+Run tests by copy pasting following command: python henry_fang_string_calc.py

+To use the program simply call the add() function with your input string as a parameter.